Product Selection

 What is the difference between invoice financing and invoice factoring?

-Invoice factoring is the outright sale of your accounts receivable to a third party — the factor owns the invoice, collects from your customer, and you have no repayment obligation.
-Invoice financing (also called accounts receivable financing) is a loan secured by your invoices — you retain ownership, remain liable for repayment, and the invoices serve as collateral.
-The distinction drives different accounting treatment, tax consequences, and balance-sheet outcomes under FASB ASC 860.
+Invoice factoring is the outright sale of your receivables to a third party, who owns the invoice, collects from customers, and leaves you with no repayment obligation.
+Invoice financing is a loan secured by your invoices — you retain ownership, remain liable for repayment, and the invoice serves as collateral.
+Under FASB ASC 860, the distinction drives different accounting treatment.

 The core distinction: sale vs. collateral